372 Marlborough

 372 Marlborough is located on the south side of Marlborough, between Hereford and Massachusetts Avenue, with 370 Marlborough to the east and 374 Marlborough to the west.

-372 Marlborough was designed by Kirby and Lewis, architects, and built in 1880 by mason and building contractor Asa Harden Caton as the home of Frank H. Skinner and his wife, Helen Frances (Fay) Skinner.
-Frank Skinner is shown as the owner on the original building permit application, dated January 27, 1880, and on the final building inspection report, dated October 25, 1880 (faintly drawn floor plans of the basement and second floors are bound with the building inspection report, located in the Boston City Archives).
+372 Marlborough was built as the home of Frank H. Skinner and his wife, Helen Frances (Fay) Skinner.
+He is shown as the owner on the original building permit application, dated January 27, 1880, and on the final building inspection report, dated October 25, 1880 (faintly drawn floor plans of the basement and second floors are bound with the building inspection report, located in the Boston City Archives).

-Frank Skinner purchased the land for 372 Gloucester on November 5, 1879, from Grenville T. W. Braman, Henry D. Hyde, and Henry M. Whitney, trustees of a real estate investment trust that had purchased several parcels of land on March 1, 1872, from the Boston Water Power Company.
+Frank Skinner purchased the land for 372 Marlborough on November 5, 1879, from Grenville T. W. Braman, Henry D. Hyde, and Henry M. Whitney, trustees of a real estate investment trust that had purchased several parcels of land on March 1, 1872, from the Boston Water Power Company.

 Click here for an index to the deeds for 372 Marlborough, and click here for further information on the land on the south side of Marlborough between Hereford and Massachusetts Avenue.